robvclarke/Portfolio-3-Python/README.md

 The text colors I chose based the lighthouse test for accessibility with an overall score of 98
 ![Lighthouse](/assets/images/lighthouse.png)

+## Deployment

+The deployment of my application was done in the following way:

+1. Push the latest version of my code to the project repo in Github
+2. Make sure all requirements will be accounted for when it is in heroku by entering 'pip install -r requirements.txt'
+3. Push again to make sure these requirments have been sent to Github
+4. Login to the Heroku website
+5. Create a new app
+6. Add a name and region for the app
+7. Once the app has been created go into the settings tab
+8. Click on Reveal Config Vars
+9. For the key add 'PORT' and for the value add '8000'
+10. Add a buildpack and choose python.
+Then repeat this step for Node.js
+11. Go into the deploy tab
+12. For deployment method you want to select Github, it will then say connected
+13. Connect the correct repo in github by searching for it in the bar provided
+14. Enable Automatic deploys
+15. Any time new code is pushed to github it will then automatically build in Heroku
+16. You can click open app on the application page in heroku to view it and it will open in a new tab

+My deployed site is viewable at: [My Live Site](https://enter-the-matrix.herokuapp.com/)

 ## Credits